Local Scale Equivariance with Latent Deep Equilibrium Canonicalizer

 2D Extension: Warping an Image Grid

-We extend 1D monotone scaling to 2D images \( I(x, y) \in [0,1]^2 \to \mathbb{R} \) by applying a smooth, invertible warp \( l(x, y) = (l_X(x, y), l_Y(x, y)) \).
+Extending this concept to two-dimensional images \( I(x, y): [0,1]^2 \to \mathbb{R} \), we apply a smooth, invertible spatial warp \( l(x, y) = (l_X(x, y), l_Y(x, y)) \).
+This warp maps the original image coordinates to new coordinates, defining the locally scaled image as:

 \( S(I; l)(x, y) = I(l^{-1}(x, y)) \)